This course is an introduction to the theoretical

 program in particular.
 Rather this course is about exploring the

 computer, and in turn, of the very software you will write

 through your career.

-Assignment 2 solutions are now available in OWL.
+Assignment 4 available.
+Assignment 3 solutions available in OWL.

-Assignment 1 solutions are available in OWL under the Resources tab.
+Assignments 1 and 2 solutions are available in OWL under the RESOURCES tab.